odedniv/enum/README.md

 Since the `===` operator is called on the when value, this syntax cannot be used:

     case fruit
-      when :red then "This will never happen!" end
+      when :apple then "This will never happen!" end

 The following should be used instead:

     case fruit
-      when FRUITS.red then "This is better..."
+      when FRUITS.apple then "This is better..."
     end

 This is because I had trouble overriding the `===` operator of the Symbol class.